ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 ## Creating virtual server instances for the cluster
 {: #ha-rhel-mz-create-virtual-server-instances}

-Use the instructions in [Creating instances for a high availability cluster on {{site.data.keyword.powerSysFull}}](/docs/sap?topic=sap-ha-vsi) to create the virtual server instances that you want to use as cluster nodes.
+Use the instructions in [Creating Instances for a High Availability Cluster on IBM {{site.data.keyword.powerSys_notm}}](/docs/sap?topic=sap-ha-vsi) to create the virtual server instances that you want to use as cluster nodes.

 Create two workspaces in two zones of a multizone region.
 Create a [Transit Gateway](/docs/transit-gateway) and add both workspaces to the connections.